2184-Aditya-Kumar-Singh/University-Selection-Dashboard/README.md

 This dashboard lets you browse **151 verified university programmes across 12 European countries**, filter by country, search for a specific university, and drill into a full "dossier" view showing rankings, cost breakdown, admission requirements, and scholarship info for any selected programme.

-It was built as a personal research tool for comparing master's programmes — covering cost of attendance, QS World Rankings, IELTS/GRE/GMAT/APS requirements, visa difficulty, and PR pathways — all in one interactive view instead of scattered spreadsheets and browser tabs.
+The project's goal was to take a messy, multi-source dataset (rankings, tuition, admissions data scraped and verified from official university sources) and turn it into a clean, fully interactive analytics tool — covering everything from data cleaning and modeling to writing dynamic DAX measures and designing a custom dark-themed UI.

 ---